RedChimera/IWD2EE/readme.md

 ## Remove ability score bonuses of allied summoned creatures in Heart of Fury Mode

-In Heart of Fury Mode, allied summoned creatures also get HoF bonuses, and since you reach high level more quickly, summoned creature can be quite overpowered.
+In Heart of Fury Mode, allied summoned creatures also get HoF bonuses, and since you reach high level more quickly, summoned creatures can be quite overpowered.
 This component makes it so summoned creatures don't gain the normal +10 to all ability scores that creatures on Heart of Fury Mode get, unless they are summoned by an enemy.

 ## Have the party start with more experience on Heart of Fury Mode